 Giving these powers to the Free Trade Commission makes the USMCA a “living agreement,” much like the TPP, thus allowing the Free Trade Commission to change the agreement without the consent of the U.S. Congress.
 In fact, the agreement completely undermines Congress’ Constitutional Article I, Section 8 power to regulate trade with foreign nations, such as Mexico and Canada.

-If America wishes to remain governed by Americans and to reject the ideology of globalism, then it must also reject the ideologies of regionalism and supranationalism by both opposing the USMCA and getting out of NAFTA.
-The primary issue is not the economic impact of the USMCA, good or bad, but its potential implications for U.S. sovereignty.
+If America wishes to remain governed by Americans and to reject the ideology of globalism, then it must also reject the ideologies of regionalism and supranationalism by getting out of the USMCA.
+The primary issue is not the economic impact of the USMCA, good or bad, but its destructive impact on U.S. sovereignty.
 The United States can weather the storms of a bad economy or recession, but it cannot survive the loss of its sovereignty.

-The continuity of American sovereignty, and with it the safeguarding of our God-given rights by the U.S. Constitution and Bill of Rights, hinges on what happens with regard to the USMCA.
-Those who embrace the doctrine of patriotism can contact the president, their U.S. representative, and U.S. senators to oppose the USMCA, telling them that they should uphold our rights and freedoms by voting NO on the USMCA steppingstone to an EU-style North American Union.
+The continuity of American sovereignty, and with it the safeguarding of our God-given rights by the U.S. Constitution and Bill of Rights, hinges on what we do with regard to the USMCA.
+Those who embrace the doctrine of patriotism should contact the president, their U.S. representative, and U.S. senators to support getting the U.S. out of the USMCA.
+We must uphold our rights and freedoms by getting out of this steppingstone to an EU-style North American Union.